bumblebee2311/c9-ide/README.md

 ---
 ## License
 [GPL-3.0 License](https://github.com/bumblebee2311/c9-ide/blob/master/LICENSE)

 Long in short,

 you can fork the code,

-can do any kind of modification in it but, u can't commercialise it, u have to keep it open source under the [GPL-3.0 License](https://github.com/bumblebee2311/c9-ide/blob/master/LICENSE) of the parent repository.
+can do any kind of modification in it but, u can't commercialise it.

+You are bound to keep it open source under the [GPL-3.0 License](https://github.com/bumblebee2311/c9-ide/blob/master/LICENSE) of the parent repository.

 <b> Happy Coding :D </b>